 Inventory can be used for keeping records on goods and (or) keeping records separately on materials and completed products.
 Materials and products can be interrelated by expenditure norms.
 Various companies offer inventory software and services.

 An accounting system comprises a general journal and a general ledger.
-Correct accounting is based on a source document that meets all requirements and is the source of accounting.
-A chart of accounts means a list of accounts used in accounting with the names of accounts, account numbers, classes of account and the explanation of the account.
+Correct accounting is based on a source document that meets all requirements and is the base of accounting.
+A chart of accounts means a list of accounts used in accounting with the names of accounts, account numbers, account classes, and the explanation of the account.

-In the daily journal all business transactions are recorded on the basis of source documents.
-The following steps are required for making the entries: transaction date, name and number of the source document, number of the entry, short description of the transaction, debit and credit accounts with amounts.
+In the daily journal, all business transactions are recorded on the basis of source documents.
+The following are required for making entries: transaction date, name and number of the source document, number of the entry, short description of the transaction, and debit and credit accounts with amounts.

 The accounting period used is the 12-month financial year.
-A business owner must prepare an annual report consisting of financial accounts and a management report.
+For a financial year, a business owner must prepare an annual report, consisting of financial accounts and a management report.
 The report includes the auditor's report (in the event of a compulsory audit) and a profit distribution proposal.
 The annual report must be submitted to the Commercial Register.

-The portal for submission of annual reports of the company registration portal of the Commercial Register enables the report to be prepared according to forms provided by offering summarising and controlling rules, a person entitled to make entries to be assigned by a person with the right of representation, an electronic auditor's report to be prepared by auditors and a digital report to be signed by all persons with the right of representation.
+The environment for submission of annual reports of the company registration portal of the Commercial Register enables persons to prepare reports according to forms provided by offering summarising and controlling rules, to assign persons who can make entries, allows an auditor to create an electronic auditor’s report, and all authorised persons to sign a digital report.

 Storage and submission of documents

-The accounting department is required to document (invoices, contracts, cheques, agreements, etc.) and reflect (prepare accounting entries based on the double-entry principle) all their business transactions, to prepare and submit statements (annual reports, other financial statements), and also keep these documents for seven years.
+The accounting department has an obligation to document (invoices, contracts, cheques, agreements, etc.) and reflect (prepare accounting entries based on the double-entry principle) all their business transactions, to prepare and submit statements (annual reports, other financial statements), and also keep these documents for seven years.